xapple/gefes/sphinx/index.md

-## gefes version 0.1.5
+# `gefes` version 1.0.2

 The acronym `gefes` stands for **G**​enome **E**​xtraction **F**​rom **E**​nvironmental **S**​equencing.

 This is yet another pipeline for assembling the short reads produced by shotgun-metagenomic sequencing experiments in an attempt to recompose full microbial genomes.
 With this tool, we would like to reconstitute the functional potential of the important bacterial and archaeal players in aquatic environments.

-This source code is propriety of Lucas Sinclair, co-founder of Envonautics Ltd. (https://www.envonautics.com)
+This source code is propriety of Lucas Sinclair <lucas@sinclair.bio>, a bioinformatics consultant hireable at www.sinclair.bio

-## Warnings:
+## Warnings

-* First of all, this is still very much work in progress.
-We are not yet at a stage where full metabolic predictions can be made.

-* Secondly, of course these kind of approaches are not entirely revolutionary.
-Other labs on the globe have been doing things like this for a two or three years.
-But the main reason we are replicating these efforts in a way is to acquire our own setup that we are able to control.
-Other labs do make their tools available, but if you manage to install them on your computer you end up with something that was tailored for their type of data and that you can't change.
-Moreover, you don't really understand how it works.
-With our own setup we have a flexibility that lets us try new ideas and implement them in the code very quickly.

-* Thirdly, you also have to keep in mind that what we are measuring is a potential.
+* You also have to keep in mind that what we are measuring is a potential.
 It's not because you see a particular gene in a population or strain that it is necessarily being actively translated, transcribed, folded and exported.
 Ideally, you should use the results from such tools like `gefes` to direct your laboratory assays which will truly confirm if a given process is taking place.

-* Finally, the `gefes` project is not a biologist-oriented tool that supports all the possible use cases one could have with metagenomic sequence data out of the box.
+* The `gefes` project is not a biologist-oriented tool that supports all the possible use cases one could have with metagenomic sequence data out of the box.
 For instance, it does not have a graphical interface to operate, nor any bash/sh/csh commands.
 Indeed, as each sequencing experiment will have different goals and scientific questions associated to it, there cannot be a standard set of procedures to apply to the data.
 Instead, the `gefes` project a flexible and modular collections of packages written in proper, clean and commented object-oriented python which enables the user to survey, modify and extend the code-base easily -- provided he has a sufficient knowledge in programming.
 It is a basis upon which the scientist can set up the processing and analysis that he sees fit for his own data sparing him from having to develop lots of the infrastructure needed himself.

-## Context:
+## Context

-As you know almost none of the microbes living in natural environments can be isolated or cultured easily.
+As you know, almost none of the microbes living in natural environments can be isolated or cultured easily.
 So instead, we go and perform shotgun metagenomic sampling by taking a glass of water from a lake, operating a total DNA extraction and inserting the solution into a high-throughput sequencer.
 As a result, we receive a file full of short DNA reads each coming (statistically) from a different microbe.

 It's quite different from when you are able to isolate a bacterium and grow it such as E. Coli.
-In that case, your DNA reads are coming from random locations of the E. Coli chromosome, but they are all originating from a copy of the same genome.
+In that case, your DNA reads are coming from random locations of the E. Coli. chromosome, but they are all originating from a copy of the same genome.
 This makes it easy to pieces things together afterwards.

 What we have as starting data in our case is more messy.
 Every DNA read is potentially coming from a different species.
 Plus, the fragments are really short and only span a fraction of a typical microbial gene.